dmrq70/forth-mecrisp/msp430/README.md

 mecrisp only actively uses that), and 8 kB RAM.
 Also REFO only uses 1uA here, so one can get reasonably low power in `lpm3` without any components - about 3uA.
 Comes also in QFP-48 package, so hand solderable.
-The main downside here is _price_.
+The main downside here is the _price_.

 ## Structure